elihoole/elihoole.github.io/_posts/2025-11-05-learning-and-retaining-in-the-age-of-ai.md

 Now that I've finally plugged nearly every data hole, it's time to shake things up and migrate [paralegal.lk](https://www.paralegal.lk).
 Will I be hand-tuning how bits are packed into SSD pages?
 Absolutely not.
 The heuristic for the right level abstraction is this: am I elbow-deep in the code that actually makes or breaks what I care about?

 In search, that means relevance and speed.
 The scoring functions that determine which document surfaces first.
 The index structures that decide whether a query takes milliseconds or minutes.
 These are the levers that actually move the needle on search quality.
 It is time to get my hands dirty on those parts.
 I will be migrating to a platform that, by design, forces me to think about the details of search.
 It could be Elasticsearch, it may be Lucene.
-I will update this post when I do make the call.
+I will update this post when I make the call.

 ### Against AI: keeping my fingers in the sauce